Selection 18 min read

 • Marketing claims that are broader than FDA-labeled use.

-• No clarity on how real-world drift is monitored.
+• No clarity on how real-world drift, subgroup performance, or alert fatigue is monitored.

 • No documented rollback criteria for degraded performance.